 A study of influential ideas, systems of thought, religious values and individuals prominent in the development of American culture and society from pre-Revolutionary times to the present.
+Not offered 1964-'65.

 328. Social and Intellectual History of the United States